Prior to building a cold start relay I examined the two boards I have.

 Components consist of capacitors, resistors, transistors, diodes + a 12v relay.

-- Capacitors can be used as timers.
+- Capacitors can be used as timers or as "batteries".
 Once filled they will drain at a certain rate based on the size of an attached resistor.
 Once voltage drops below a specified amount, the transistor will flip a switch.
 My gut is that each of the capacitors (there are several types on the board, but I'm looking t the blue axial ones) have a resistor and possibly a diode tied to it.

 - The system is triplicate more often than not.
 Perhaps this aligns with the three phases of timing circuit?- Something to explore.

-- While replacing a burned passive component may kickstart a failed OEM board, based on age and the changing characteristics of the remaining passive components I'd be curious to see if the board will exhibit OEM behavior.
+- Replacing a burned passive component may kickstart a failed OEM board, but based on age and the changing characteristics of the remaining passive components I'd be curious to see if the board will exhibit OEM behavior.
 Something else to explore.

 - The 12v relay (the big rectangle with a circular top) is no way available today in identical form-factor.
 Plenty of relays available to take its place but need to understand specs.